 Mistake #3: Not appropriately checking your drug coverage

-In 2020, 90% of Medicare Advantage plans included Part D (Prescription Drug) coverage.
+In 2022, 89% of Medicare Advantage plans include Part D (Prescription Drug) coverage.
 However, not all Part D coverage is the same.
 As drug costs can often be one of the biggest differences between differences in terms of day-to-day costs, not checking can be a big mistake and cost you hundreds if not thousands of dollars a year.

 Each Medicare Advantage plan has its own ‘formulary’ which is a list of prescriptions it covers.
 While the government requires some plans to meet certain minimum thresholds in terms of coverage, the list for each plan can change year to year.
 There may also be material differences across different plans which can cause the out-of-pocket costs for the same prescription drugs to vary significantly.